dartmouth-cs52-19S/lab2-iyervarsha/README.md

 I really liked using flexbox and I think I've gottem a hang of it over the past two labs.
 #### Styling
 I had a lot of fun styling these quizzes.
 It's pretty rare to get to design websites that are funny.
 I liked using a brigher color scheme.
+### This
+Using "this" was very challenging for me, but I ended up figuring it out for my opacity function.
+I was pretty proud of that part.

 ### What didn’t work.